Is it possible to travel to Switzerland on a budget? Yes, it is! In this article, I’ll share an overview of my budget for a week in Switzerland.

 Switzerland on a budget

 Switzerland is certainly not a cheap holiday destination.
 For a basic room in a hotel, you pay about € 150 per night, and if you have a pizza with a beer for dinner, you’ll pay about € 25 (per person!).
-Do you want to go into the mountains?
+Do you want to go to the mountains?
 Then there’s a large chance that you have to take an expensive cable car because.

 Is it possible to travel to Switzerland on a budget?
 Yes, you can.
 Although it will of course never be as cheap as a trip in Southeast Asia or South America, for example.
 It all depends on what choices you make during your trip.
 In this article, I will tell you more about my travel budget and how you can keep your holiday to Switzerland affordable.